 For high-risk patients, Medicare covers colonoscopies every 24 months, and every four to ten years for those at average risk, depending on the individual’s situation.

-Screenings are vitally important for both treatment and survival of colorectal cancer.
-At this time there are approximately one million Americans who have beaten colorectal cancer and are alive due to the medical care they received after being diagnosed through a colonoscopy.
+Screenings are vitally important for both the treatment and survival of colorectal cancer.
+At this time there are approximately one million Americans who have beaten colorectal cancer and are alive due to the medical care after diagnosis through a colonoscopy.

 Approximately one in four people will develop colon cancer in his or her lifetime.
 Take the right steps to make sure you do everything possible to prevent colon cancer.

-Some of the factors that indicate a higher need for a colonoscopy include:
+Some of the factors that indicate a higher need for colonoscopy include: